altocodenl/tagaway/readme.md

    - `chunks`: if present, it is an array of objects, each representing a chunk of pivs to be shown.
 Each chunk has the form `{pivs: [...], start: INT, end: INT, visible: true|false|undefined}`. `pivs` is an array of pivs; `start` and `end` indicate the y-coordinate of the start and the end of the chunk. `visible` indicates whether the chunk should be displayed or not, given the current y-position of the window.
    - `feedback`: if not `undefined`, contains a text string with feedback to be sent.
    - `filter`: filters tags shown in sidebar.
+   - `import`:
+      - `googleOAuthBox`: if `true`, shows the instructional Google OAuth dialog.
+      - `hideLeaveBox`: if `true`, *hides* the instructional box that indicates that the tab can be closed while an import is listing or uploading.
    - `imports`: if defined, it is an object with one key per provider and as value an object of the form:
 ```
 {